 - We also make pork and chicken empanadas.
 Use our Pulled Pork or Shredded Chicken, omit the BBQ sauce, and add 505 Green Chili Sauce.

-You can make these ahead and either keep them in the fridge or freezer.
+You can make beef empanadas ahead and either keep them in the fridge or freezer.

 - Store as separate ingredients: make dough and roll into a ball.
 Cover with plastic wrap.
 We typically make it 6-8 hours in advance and let it rest on the counter at room temp.
 You can also make this 24 hours in advance, and then the morning of, take out of the fridge and let rest on the counter until ready to fry up.

 - Freezing: If freezing, then wrap again with foil.
 Make the filling and store in a separate freezer safe, if applicable, container.
 Store in the fridge for 1-2 days or freezer for 3-4 months.
 Thaw if needed, assemble and cook according to directions.

 How long do empanadas last?
 Like most fried food, beef empanadas are best fresh.
 Having said that, you can store in a Ziploc bag and place in the fridge for up to 24-48 hours before reheating and enjoying.

 I really hope you give these a try, because I think you’ll love them just as much as we do.
 They really are our favorite Mexican empanadas and ALWAYS get rave reviews.